walid-zeddini/Nexio-POC/README.md

 # NEXIO

-This application was generated using JHipster 6.10.5, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v6.10.5](https://www.jhipster.tech/documentation-archive/v6.10.5).
+This POC was generated in order to answer To Nexio Technical Request (M. Patrick)

 ## Development